hardaker/draft-hardaker-dprive-add-doh-dnsop-filter-requests-please/draft-hardaker-dprive-add-doh-dnsop-filter-request.md

 ## Extension Packet Format

-The EDNS0 option format for passing a filter list to the upstream DNS resolver using the following format:
+The EDNS0 option format for passing a Filter Request (FR) list to the upstream DNS resolver using the following format:

 ~~~
      0   1   2   3   4   5   6   7   8   9   0   1   2   3   4   5